gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 ## LCD 480p EDTVs

 For a handful of years I've been using a 20" LCD 480p EDTV which offers great support for 240p and 480p with zero scaling.
 These types of TVs mean you get pixel-perfect results for Wii/GC, Dreamcast, Xbox, Xbox 360, PS3/2/1 and more besides.
 Plus, they don't take up anywhere near as much room as a PVM or other CRT, and are a lot more manageable than the huge (40"+) plasma 480p TVs.
-Seeing the Wii on this kind of display is a real shock - quite amazing.
+Seeing the Wii on this kind of display is a real shock and quite amazing.

 In fact I use my modern emulation PC at 640x480p using a DisplayPort to VGA adapter.
 This gives me perfect video output from RetroArch for everything up to and including 480p, which covers what I consider the golden period of arcade and console gaming.
 On occasion I've run some PC software (Dolphin emulator, Richard Burns Really) at much higher resolutions and downscaled to 640x480—a process called supersampling which gives great, smooth results.